medcomdk/dk-medcom-carecommunication/input/pagecontent/examples.md

 [2nd message](Bundle-b56549f7-ed10-422d-8088-f7222b686e46.html)

 A reply to the 1st message.
 Since it is a reply to the latest CareCommunication, the Communication.identifier remains the same.
-Two Communication.payload is added which includes the reply to the new message, since an attachment and message text are included.
+Two Communication.payload is added which includes the reply to the new message, since a message text and an attachment are included.
 The activity is in the Provenance instance 'reply-message'.

 The author of the second CareCommunication has included an attachment without structured author information.